UPDATE: a considerably better American Spearmint recipe, after the Cuban Hierbabuena recipe.

 What Kind of Lime?

 Many Cuban and Caribbean cocktails taste better if they are made with Key lime juice.
-Key limes can be found in the produce section of many Walmart stores in the United States.
+Key limes can be found in Latino markets and most Walmart stores in the United States.

-Regular limes (called Persian or Tahiti limes) aren’t as good in this drink, but they’re good enough.
+Regular limes aren’t as good in this drink, but they’re good enough.
 A better taste, if you don’t have Key limes, comes from mixing 2 parts of lemon juice with 3 parts regular lime juice.
 Use ¾ ounce of this mix, with 2 teaspoons of sugar and 3 ounces of mineral water.

 Bacardi Superior is the original rum for this drink, and it’s recommended.
 Havana Club 3 has a stronger sugarcane taste, and is the preferred rum in Cuba.
 Gold rum will make a slightly sweeter “dirty mojito”.